awslabs/kubeflow-manifests/examples/aws/storage-efs/README.md

 ## 7.0 Connecting to Central dashboard
-Logon to http://localhost:8080 using default credentials.
+Port Forward as needed and Login to http://localhost:8080 using default credentials.

 ## 8.0 Test your Setup
 Check the `Volumes` tab in Kubeflow and you should be able to see your PVC is available for use within Kubeflow as follows -